-Friends of Mount Sunapee advocates for the protection of Mount Sunapee State Park for its essential public values; conservation of Mount Sunapee's highlands and watersheds; and preservation of the mountain's unique natural heritage.
+Friends of Mount Sunapee advocates for the protection of Mount Sunapee State Park for its essential public values; conservation of the Mount Sunapee highlands and watersheds; and preservation of the mountain's unique natural heritage.

 FOMS is a New Hampshire non-profit organization and federally recognized 501.c.3 charitable organization.